brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 }
 ```

-Inside the "scripts" object, lets add a script that we'll use later to run the app in development mode
+Inside the "scripts" object, lets add a script that we'll use later to run the app in development mode.

 ```json
 "scripts": {